 That said, HDR improves color through intense lighting, so you want to make sure that the brightness level of your monitor is decent before investing.
 A lot of manufacturers will list HDR support, but not offer the hardware to back it up.

 You should aim for a panel that can achieve at least 400 nits if you really want to see a noticeable effect from a monitor that promises HDR support.
-There are a number of different HDR formats, but the most prominent (and the one most worth of consideration) is HDR 10.
+There are a number of different HDR formats, but the most prominent (and the one most worthy of consideration) is HDR 10.
 With HDR 10, you can improve the quality of your games, but HDR 10 can also provide a far more engaging experience for movies and TV too.

 If you’re a competitive gamer, the refresh rate is arguably the very first spec you should look at.
 A high refresh rate means that the screen refreshes more often over the course of a second, and that makes it easier to engage in multiplayer battles without having to deal with push back from your graphics card or other hardware.
 In other words, a high refresh rate means more time to respond in the split second opportunity.